aksh-22/aksh-22/README.md

 ## Hi there 👋 !!
 I'm Akash Khandelwal (MERN Stack || React Native Developer).
-After i Explores myself in diffrent diffrent field i landed in coding era , since then i'm enjoying it.
+I like creating logics and writing functionalities in JS.
 I hold degree of Bachelor of Technology specialised in Computer Science.

 ---